 - cystic fibrosis

-Another condition that may cause some symptoms similar to asthma in infants is laryngotracheomalacia.
-Babies who are born with this condition have a weakness in the cartilage just under the vocal cords.
+Another condition that may share symptoms with asthma is laryngomalacia.
+This involves being born with a weakness in the cartilage just under the vocal cords.

-The primary difference between asthma and some of the above illnesses is that an infant may continue to experience asthma symptoms.
-Asthma is a chronic condition that can affect a person throughout their life.
+The primary difference between asthma and some of the health issues above is that asthma symptoms tend to continue, as asthma is a chronic condition.

-Even after an acute illness, they may have persistent symptoms of hyperreactive airways, meaning that the airways in their lungs become smaller and inflamed more easily than those of others.
-This pattern can aid doctors in making an asthma diagnosis.
+In a baby with asthma, the airways in the lungs become smaller and inflamed more easily than those of babies without asthma — even after a short illness.
+This pattern can help doctors make an asthma diagnosis.

 - a family history of allergies, asthma, or atopic dermatitis, the most common form of eczema

 - smoking during pregnancy